jonahadkins/jonahadkins.github.io/_posts/2018-01-28-breath-of-the-world.md

 <hr>

 The overall published result is not _that bad_ but it could be better.
 I still need to make changes, which is always part of the cartographers process, but it would be nice to start with what _I think_ I've published.
-In an [older post](http://jonahadkins.com/cartography/esri/mapbox/2017/06/15/esri-maputnik.html) I talk about editing Esri vector tiles - for this map I decided to use the [Beta Vector Style Editor](https://maps.esri.com/jg/VectorBasemapStyleEditor/) only because I knew the exact edits I would be making and this tool allows me to isolate each zoom level.
+To clean these issues up, I decided to use the [Beta Vector Style Editor](https://maps.esri.com/jg/VectorBasemapStyleEditor/) - only because I had a good idea of the edits I would be making and this tool allows me to isolate layers by name and zoom level.

 <hr>
 Screenshot of the [Beta Vector Style Editor](https://maps.esri.com/jg/VectorBasemapStyleEditor/)